We have divided the measures in five sections:

 (ii) Continued application of the temporary regime of unemployment “Covid-19 force majeure” until 31 December 2020 in companies and sectors that are substantially impacted by the Covid-19 crisis

-As an exception to the above, the temporary “Covid-19 force majeure” unemployment regime can continue to be applied for after 31 August 2020 by companies or by employers that are substantially impacted by the Covid-19 crisis.
+As an exception to the above, the temporary “Covid-19 force majeure” unemployment regime can continue to be applied for after 31 August 2020 by companies or by sectors that are substantially impacted by the Covid-19 crisis.

 Companies substantially impacted by the Covid-19 crisis are companies with a number of unemployment days based on economic reasons or based on “Covid-19 force majeure” of at least 20% of the number of working days declared to the NSSO (save for some exceptions).